 The ERS system operates on a calendar year basis and data must be entered into ERS prior to the end-of-year lockout.
 Any data not entered prior to this date will not be included in the annual comprehensive statewide data file.
 All success stories must be approved prior to lockout, any unapproved stories will be purged from the system.
-The annual lockout and rollover to the new year for ERS is January 15.
+The annual lockout and rollover for ERS is January 15.

-The ERS Application is mobile friendly and designed so that all modules can be accessed, and data can be entered using a mobile phone or other mobile device.
+The ERS Application is mobile friendly and designed so that all modules can be accessed, and data entered on a mobile phone or other mobile device.